Level/abstract-level/README.md

 const str = await db.get(key, { valueEncoding: 'utf8' })
 ```

 The `keyEncoding` and `valueEncoding` options accept a string to select a known encoding by its name, or an object to use a custom encoding like [`charwise`](https://github.com/dominictarr/charwise).
-If a custom encoding is passed to the db constructor, subsequent method calls can refer to that encoding by name.
+See [`keyEncoding()`](#encoding--dbkeyencodingencoding) for details.
+If a custom encoding is passed to the database constructor, subsequent method calls can refer to that encoding by name.
 Supported encodings are exposed in the `db.supports` manifest:

 ```js
 const db = level('./db', {